androguard/androguard/docs/intro/basicblocks.rst

 Each of the switch blocks is followed by another, large basic block.
 If you look carefully, you can see that three of the blocks have `goto` commands at the end but the fourth block does not have one.
-First, take a look at the overall dissassembly of the method:
+First, take a look at the overall disassembly of the method:

 .. code-block:: none